rosieRRRRR/pq-ecosystem/README.md

-# **PQ - Post Quantum Ecosystem**
+# **PQ — Post-Quantum Ecosystem**

 An Open Standard for Post-Quantum Deterministic Security

 ### Architecture & Integration Specification v1.0.0

 **Author:** rosiea
 **Contact:** [PQRosie@proton.me](mailto:PQRosie@proton.me)
 **Status:** Implementation Ready.
 Integration Test Required.
-**Date:** November 2025
+**Date:** December 2025
 **Licence:** Apache License 2.0 — Copyright 2025 rosiea

 ---

 ## **1. Abstract**

-The PQ Ecosystem introduces the first unified, deterministic, post-quantum authority architecture designed to secure modern systems against quantum attack, seed theft, runtime compromise, replay, and unbounded AI behaviour.
-Rather than adding post-quantum cryptography to existing trust assumptions, the Ecosystem redefines time, intent, policy, runtime integrity, and AI alignment as explicit, verifiable protocol primitives.
+The PQ Ecosystem defines a unified, deterministic, post-quantum authority architecture for securing modern systems against quantum attack, seed theft, runtime compromise, replay, policy drift, and unbounded AI behaviour.
+Rather than layering post-quantum cryptography onto existing trust assumptions, the PQ Ecosystem redefines **time, intent, policy, runtime integrity, custody, and AI alignment** as explicit, verifiable protocol primitives.

-At the core of this architecture is a shift from assumed trust to cryptographically enforced predicates.
-Every sensitive operation, including signing, inference, recovery, delegation, and policy updates, must satisfy deterministic requirements for time, consent, policy, runtime integrity, device state, ledger continuity, and structure validity.
-This converts previously implicit boundaries such as OS integrity, local time, UI trust, coordinator behaviour, and AI reasoning into explicit, reproducible, protocol-level conditions.
+At the core of this architecture is a shift from *assumed trust* to *cryptographically enforced predicates*.
+Every sensitive operation—including signing, inference, delegation, recovery, governance, and policy modification—MUST satisfy deterministic requirements for verified time, explicit consent, canonical policy evaluation, runtime integrity, device identity, ledger continuity, and structural validity.
+Implicit boundaries such as operating-system trust, local clocks, UI correctness, coordinator behaviour, and AI reasoning are replaced by reproducible, protocol-level conditions.

-The Ecosystem is built from interoperable modules: Epoch Clock for verifiable time, PQSF for deterministic transport and encoding, PQVL for runtime integrity verification, PQHD for seed-theft-immune digital asset custody, and PQAI for deterministic and drift-checked AI behaviour.
-These components operate together to provide protocol-layer validation of time, consent, policy, runtime state, inference safety, and signing authority without altering existing internet or Bitcoin consensus protocols.
-The model supports online, offline, air-gapped, and fully sovereign deployments, and enables incremental adoption within IETF-aligned frameworks.
+The ecosystem consists of interoperable modules: **Epoch Clock** for verifiable time, **PQSF** for deterministic transport and encoding, **PQVL** for runtime integrity verification, **PQHD** for post-quantum custody, and **PQAI** for deterministic and drift-checked AI behaviour.
+These modules provide protocol-layer validation without altering existing Internet or Bitcoin consensus protocols and support online, offline, air-gapped, and sovereign deployments.

-This architecture enables:

-transport-agnostic protocol security through deterministic time, consent, and policy

-deterministic, cryptographically bounded AI behaviour

-runtime-integrity gating through mandatory PQVL attestation

-quantum-safe custody that remains secure under full classical seed exposure

-a unified privacy, sovereignty, and security model across all protocol layers

-The result is an ecosystem that is simultaneously quantum-safe, seed-theft-immune, AI-drift-resistant, runtime-verified, offline-capable, sovereignty-preserving, and deterministic across implementations.
-It provides the first coherent post-quantum authority architecture for modern distributed systems.
+Custody guarantees within the PQ Ecosystem are explicitly tiered.
+References to “PQHD Custody” apply only to formally defined custody tiers and MUST NOT be interpreted to include non-custodial transactional profiles.

+---

 ## **2. Introduction**

-Modern digital security is failing under quantum threat, seed theft, replay, runtime compromise, and uncontrolled AI behaviour.
-Across existing systems, critical trust anchors such as local time, OS integrity, coordinator behaviour, user intent, AI reasoning, and private key control are implicit or assumed rather than cryptographically enforced.
+Modern digital security systems rely on implicit trust in local time, operating-system integrity, coordinator correctness, private-key secrecy, and AI behaviour.
+These assumptions are increasingly invalid under quantum threat, large-scale seed compromise, runtime exploitation, replay attacks, and adaptive AI systems.

-The PQ Ecosystem resolves this by converting each of these domains into explicit, verifiable protocol primitives.
-Time, consent, policy, runtime integrity, inference safety, and device identity become deterministic structures with strict, normative definitions rather than assumptions embedded in OS behaviour, application code, or user interfaces.
+The PQ Ecosystem resolves these failures by converting each trust domain into a deterministic protocol primitive.
+Time, consent, policy, runtime integrity, custody, and AI behaviour are defined as canonical structures with strict normative semantics rather than emergent properties of software or infrastructure.

-This produces a full-stack, audit-ready authority architecture in which all sensitive operations, including signing, inference, delegation, recovery, and governance, must satisfy a unified set of cryptographic predicates.
-A system cannot proceed under stale time, unverified runtime, unsafe AI behaviour, compromised device state, or policy drift.
-Previously invisible trust boundaries are replaced by enforceable protocol rules that operate consistently across devices, platforms, and deployments.

-The result is a sovereignty-preserving security foundation that remains interoperable with existing internet infrastructure, Bitcoin consensus, and classical application flows while providing a post-quantum, deterministic authority layer across all environments, including offline and air-gapped systems.
+This produces a full-stack, audit-ready authority architecture in which no sensitive operation can proceed unless all required predicates are satisfied.
+The result is a sovereignty-preserving, post-quantum authority layer that remains interoperable with existing networks while eliminating entire classes of structural attacks.

 ---

 # **3. Architecture Overview**

-The PQ Ecosystem has five integrated layers:

 ```
         ┌───────────────────────────────────────────┐